 It’s not uncommon to be unaware that this muscle even exists due to its relatively small size; which often results in a lackluster back training regime and poor development of the rhomboids.

 But the muscles which make up the back (rhomboids, latissimus dorsi, trapezius, erector spinae, etc) must be given plenty of individual attention or else you could be looking at muscular imbalance, poor performance during lifts, and even the exacerbation of poor posture.

 So, don’t be “that guy” (or gal) which neglects the rhomboid muscles because you won’t reach your maximum potential without training them sufficiently, plain and simple.

 Now let’s talk about more about the rhomboids and how you can maximize yours...

 WHAT ARE RHOMBOIDS?

-The rhomboids are a small group of back muscles (rhombus-shaped) consisting of a major and minor component which sits deep to the trapezius muscles, in between the shoulder blades, helping to form the shoulder girdle along with other surrounding muscles.
+The rhomboids are composed of two muscles (rhomboid major and rhomboid minor) that sit deep to the trapezius, in between the shoulder blades.
+Together, these muscles help to form the shoulder girdle along with other surrounding muscles.

-The function of the rhomboids is to stabilize the shoulder girdle and scapula for retraction and depression of the shoulder blades against the vertebral column.
+Both rhomboid muscles work together to stabilize the shoulder girdle and scapula along with the trunk, for retraction and depression of the shoulder blades against the vertebral column.

 WHY TRAIN THE RHOMBOIDS?